ajv-validator/ajv/README.md

 // ...
 ajv.addSchema(schema, 'mySchema');
 var valid = ajv.validate('mySchema', data);
+if (!valid) console.log(ajv.errors);
 // ...
 ```

-ajv compiles schemas to functions and caches them in both cases (using stringified schema as a key - using [json-stable-stringify](https://github.com/substack/json-stable-stringify)), so that the next time the same schema is used (not necessarily the same object instance) it won't be compiled again.
+ajv compiles schemas to functions and caches them in all cases (using stringified schema as a key - using [json-stable-stringify](https://github.com/substack/json-stable-stringify)), so that the next time the same schema is used (not necessarily the same object instance) it won't be compiled again.

 ## API